lunarphp/lunar/docs/src/getcandy/products.md

 ]);
 ```

-From here we create our variants and attach the option id.
+From here we create our variant, associate it with a product and a tax class, then attach the option id.

 ```php
 $blueVariant = ProductVariant::create([